Accommodation

 Source of the Zambezi River Unique experience to see the humble beginnings of this mighty river that shapes 8 countries and gives Zambia its name, and many would say, its heart.

-Zengamina mini-hydro power scheme Zambia's pioneering rural power mini grid that since 2007 has provided renewable electricty to the Ikelenge district, transforming public services and economic activity.
-Located at the beautiful Zambezi rapids - with 2 further beautiful wtarefalls upstream (see above)
+Zengamina mini-hydro power scheme Zambia's pioneering rural power mini grid that since 2007 has provided renewable electricity to the Ikelenge district, transforming public services and economic activity.
+Located at the beautiful Zambezi rapids - with 2 further beautiful waterfalls upstream (see above)

 Historic Kalene Hill/ Mission hospital Climb Kalene hill, inspect original hospital foundations ruins, and gaze over Angola and DRC and imagine the pioneering missionary doctors that established this outpost